Gone with the Wind (film): 21st-century reappraisal

-The film's removal sparked a debate about political correctness going too far, with film critics and historians criticising HBO as engaging in censorship.
+The film's removal sparked a debate, with film critics and historians criticizing HBO as engaging in censorship.
 Following its withdrawal, the film reached the top of Amazon's best-sellers sales chart for TV and films, and fifth place on Apple's iTunes Store film chart.
 HBO Max returned the film to its service later that month, with a new introduction by Jacqueline Stewart.
-Stewart described the film, in an op-ed for CNN, as "a prime text for examining expressions of white supremacy in popular culture", and said that "it is precisely because of the ongoing, painful patterns of racial injustice and disregard for Black lives that Gone with the Wind should stay in circulation and remain available for viewing, analysis and discussion."
-She described the controversy as "an opportunity to think about what classic films can teach us."
+Stewart described the film, in an op-ed for CNN, as "a prime text for examining expressions of white supremacy in popular culture", and said that "it is precisely because of the ongoing, painful patterns of racial injustice and disregard for Black lives that Gone with the Wind should stay in circulation and remain available for viewing, analysis and discussion".
+She described the controversy as "an opportunity to think about what classic films can teach us".

 At a political rally in February 2020, President Donald Trump criticized the 92nd Academy Awards ceremony, stating that Gone with the Wind and Sunset Boulevard (1950) were more deserving of the award for Best Picture than that year's winner, the South Korean film Parasite.
-His comments elicited commentary from critics and a backlash from pundits across the political spectrum on social media.
+His comments elicited commentary from critics, and a writer for Entropy magazine opined that they had sparked a backlash from pundits across the political spectrum on social media.

 Depiction of marital rape

-One of the most notorious and widely condemned scenes in Gone with the Wind depicts what is now legally defined as "marital rape".
-The scene begins with Scarlett and Rhett at the bottom of the staircase, where he begins to kiss her, refusing to be told 'no' by the struggling Scarlett; Rhett ignores her resistance, scolds her and carries her up the stairs to the bedroom, where the audience is left in no doubt that she will "get what's coming to her".
+One of the most notorious and widely condemned scenes in Gone with the Wind depicts what is now legally defined as marital rape.
+The scene begins with Scarlett and Rhett at the bottom of the staircase, where he begins to kiss her, refusing to be told "no" by the struggling Scarlett; Rhett ignores her resistance, scolds her and carries her up the stairs to the bedroom, and "viewers know that impetuous, strong-willed Scarlett is going to get what's coming to her".
 The next scene, the following morning, shows Scarlett glowing with barely suppressed sexual satisfaction; Rhett apologizes for his behavior, blaming it on his drinking.
 The scene has been accused of combining romance and rape by making them indistinguishable from each other, and of reinforcing a notion about forced sex: that women secretly enjoy it, and it is an acceptable way for a man to treat his wife.

 Film critic Molly Haskell has argued that, nevertheless, for women who are uncritical of the scene, it is by and large consistent with what they have in mind if they fantasize about being raped.
 Their fantasies revolve around love and romance rather than forced sex; they will assume that Scarlett was not an unwilling sexual partner and wanted Rhett to take the initiative and insist on having sexual intercourse.